Don’t let your first car be a $30,000 mistake

 With little or no credit history — especially since you have not had a car loan before — your best shot at being approved for a loan at the lowest interest rate possible is to apply with a co-signer.
 But if that’s not a possibility for you, there are still financing alternatives available:

-- One of the first places to look are banks and credit unions, particularly institutions that you have an established relationship with.
+- Some of the first places to look are banks and credit unions, particularly ones where you already have an established relationship.

 - Search your area for lenders with first-time buyer programs, which put conditions on the amount you can borrow and the vehicles you can buy but dispense with some of the credit requirements.